-FOR THE YEAR ENDED 31 DECEMBER 2021
+FOR THE YEAR ENDED 31 DECEMBER 2023

-TRANSPORT WORKERS' UNION OF AUSTRALIA SA/NT BRANCH S.268 FAIR WORK (REGISTERED ORGANISATIONS) ACT 2009 CERTIFICATE BY PRESCRIBED DESIGNATED OFFICER CERTIFICATE FOR THE YEAR ENDED 31 DECEMBER 2021
+TRANSPORT WORKERS' UNION OF AUSTRALIA SA/NT BRANCH S.268 FAIR WORK (REGISTERED ORGANISATIONS) ACT 2009 CERTIFICATE BY PRESCRIBED DESIGNATED OFFICER CERTIFICATE FOR THE YEAR ENDED 31 DECEMBER 2023

-I, Ian Smith, being the Branch Secretary of the Transport Workers' Union of Australia SA/NT Branch certify:
+I, Sam McIntosh, being the Branch Assistant Secretary by a delegated authority under rule 37(5)(a) of the Transport Workers' Union of Australia SA/NT Branch certify:

-- that the documents lodged herewith are copies of the full report for the Transport Workers' Union of Australia SA/NT Branch for the year ended 31 December 2021 referred to in s.268 of the Fair Work (Registered Organisations) Act 2009; and - that the full report was presented to a meeting of the Branch Committee of Management of the reporting unit on 29 March 2022 in accordance with s.266 of the Fair Work (Registered Organisations) Act 2009; and - that the full report was made available to members of the Branch on 29 March 2022 via internet download at www.twusant.com.au and is available in hard copy from 25 Chief Street Brompton SA 5007.
+- that the documents lodged herewith are copies of the full report for the Transport Workers' Union of Australia SA/NT Branch for the year ended 31 December 2023 referred to in s.268 of the Fair Work (Registered Organisations) Act 2009; and - that the full report was presented to a meeting of the Branch Committee of Management of the reporting unit on 26 March 2024 and 16 April 2024 in accordance with s.266 of the Fair Work(Registered Organisations) Act 2009; and - that the full report was made available to members of the Branch on 27 March 2024 via internet download at www.twusant.com.au and is available in hard copy from 25 Chief Street Brompton SA 5007.

-Branch Secretary

-Transport Workers' Union of Australia SA/NT Branch
+Sam McIntosh Branch Assistant Secretary with delegated authority under rule 37(5) (a) Transport Workers' Union of Australia SA/NT Branch Dated: 16 April 2024

-TRANSPORT WORKERS' UNION OF AUSTRALIA SA/NT BRANCH BRANCH COMMITTEE OF MANAGEMENT REPORT REQUIRED UNDER SUBSECTION 255(2A) FOR THE YEAR ENDED 31 DECEMBER 2021
+TRANSPORT WORKERS' UNION OF AUSTRALIA SA/NT BRANCH BRANCH COMMITTEE OF MANAGEMENT REPORT REQUIRED UNDER SUBSECTION 255(2A) FOR THE YEAR ENDED 31 DECEMBER 2023

-The Committee of Management presents the expenditure report as required under subsection 255(2A) on the Branch for the year ended 31 December 2021.
+The Committee of Management presents the expenditure report as required under subsection 255(2A) on the Branch for the year ended 31 December 2023.